 Completing discreet work also improves your reputation with the affiliation of the government that controls the current station, which in turn leads to shorter Brig times when you get caught doing something illegal, and to some vendor discounts.

 Some of the anonymous missions involve stealing an item from somebody, and bringing it to somebody else.
 Between those two actions, the item is in your own inventory, and you can steal it by aborting the mission.
-The only repercussion is that after aborting an anonymous mission, you won’t be offered a new one for a while.
-For valuable items such as rare weapons, rations or bond packages, this is usually worth it.
+The only repercussion is that after aborting an anonymous mission, you won’t be offered a new one for a while (around 16 segments).
+For valuable items such as rare weapons or rations, this might be worth it.

 Despite the disclaimer of potential danger, Discreet Work has never brought me into the Sick Bay or the Brig.